 - Development of new research questions

-- Development of new, theoretical solutions
+- Development of new interdisciplinary approaches to solutions

 Courses, Learning and Teaching Methods and Literature

 The teaching content of the lecture is conveyed through tandem lectures.
 These lectures are intended to sensitise students